BryanHogan/bryanhogan/src/content/blog/astro-obsidian.md

 Now we can see all our images and edit our Astro posts, all within Obsidian.
 We can define templates to pre-define content we would use on every new post, such as the frontmatter, content structure, image links, html snippets, or anything really.

 I also changed how the frontmatter is displayed.
-You can do this under `Settings -> Editor -> Properties in document -> Source`, this way how the frontmatter looks is more clear.
+You can do this under `Settings -> Editor -> Properties in document -> Source`, this way the frontmatter looks more clear.

 That's it! 🎉 Enjoy writing your posts in Obsidian now.